 The NHS Hospital and Community Service employs around 1.2 million full-time equivalent staff.
 The cost of paying for these staff accounts for over half (56%) of the overall revenue expenditure of the NHS.
 This chart shows changes in the average basic pay per full-time equivalent of different NHS staff groups between March 2011 and March 2021 in nominal terms (before accounting for changes in inflation through the Consumer Price Index) and real terms (after accounting for changes in inflation through the Consumer Price Index).

 All staff groups experienced nominal growth in average basic pay in the decade to March 2021, but the trends in real terms pay are more mixed.
-Some groups have experienced real terms increases in basic pay, notably ambulance staff (around £2,800) and infrastructure support staff (£600).
-Other groups have seen real terms falls in basic pay, including nurses and health visitors (£1,600), midwives (£1,800) and scientific, therapeutic and technical staff (£3,000).
-In real terms, the change in average basic pay for doctors was around £800, but this will vary considerably across different subgroups in that category (for example, experienced consultants and junior doctors).
-As data on pay supplements, such as overtime pay and local area based pay, are not available on the same full-time equivalent basis, we do not account for these although they are an important part of the overall staff reward package.
+Some groups experienced real terms increases in basic pay, notably ambulance staff and infrastructure support staff.
+However, it is worth noting that the composition of the ambulance staff group changed significantly in this period (see below).
+Other groups saw real terms falls in basic pay, including nurses and health visitors, midwives and scientific, therapeutic and technical staff.
+In real terms, the change in average basic pay for doctors was around £800, but this will have varied considerably across different subgroups in that category (for example, experienced consultants and junior doctors).
+As data on pay supplements, such as overtime pay and local area-based pay, are not available on the same full-time equivalent basis, we do not account for these although they are an important part of the overall staff reward package.

 With the upcoming publication of the NHS Pay Review Body’s 2021 recommendations for NHS staff pay, it is useful to note this variation in trends in average basic pay across staff groups.
 Later this year, the REAL Centre will publish research exploring long-term trends in UK nurses’ earnings and the pay determination process for NHS nurses.
 With workforce pressures continuing to be the biggest challenge facing the NHS, a comprehensive workforce strategy that acknowledges the centrality of pay as a powerful driver of staff recruitment and retention is desperately needed.